sinjab/mcp_youtube_extract/README.md

 - **Free Tier**: 10,000 units per day
 - **Cost**: $5 per 1,000 units after free tier
-- **Typical Usage**:
-  - Getting video info: ~1 unit per request
-  - Getting transcripts: ~1 unit per request
-  - Most users stay well within the free tier
+- **Note**: API key is only used as a fallback when yt-info-extract fails
+- Most users won't need an API key as yt-info-extract handles most requests

 #### Security Best Practices